Metathesis (linguistics): English

 The process has shaped many English words historically.
 Bird and horse came from Old English bridd and hros; wasp and hasp were also written wæps and hæps.

-The Old English beorht "bright" underwent metathesis to bryht, which became Modern English bright.
+The Old English beorht underwent metathesis to bryht, which became Modern English bright.

-The Old English þrēo "three" formed þridda "thrid" and þrēotene "thriteen".
+The Old English þrēo "three" formed þridda "third" and þrēotene "thirteen".
 These underwent metathesis to forms which became Modern English third and thirteen.

 The Old English verb wyrċan "to work" had the passive participle ġeworht "worked".
 This underwent metathesis to wroht, which became Modern English wrought.

 The Old English þyrl "hole" underwent metathesis to þryl.
 This gave rise to a verb þrylian "pierce", which became Modern English thrill, and formed the compound nosþryl "nose-hole" which became Modern English nostril (May have occurred in the early Middle English Period: "nosþyrlu" (c.
 1050); "nos-thirlys" (c.
 1500).
 In 1565 "nosthrille" appears; "thirl"/"thurl" survived even longer, until 1878).

 Metathesis is also a common feature of the West Country dialects.